Jsvcycling/sdl2-practice/project2/README.md

-# PROJECT 2: Drawing a triangle
+# PROJECT 2: Drawing a triangle in immediate mode

 In this project, we start drawing stuff on the screen.
-Although we're targeting OpenGL 2.1 (for now), we're gonna use VBOs and not immediate mode so as to produce a more "real-world" style.
+We're gonna start by using immediate mode.
+Later on, we'll move to using buffers.